 The handlebar can be manually repositioned by lifting the bar itself, and then sliding down the handlebar into its desired position.
 The original handlebar design is fitted on buses registered before November 2018.

-Newer buses, registered after November 2018, have a protective casing for the handlebar mechanism, reducing the likelihood of injury while operating the mechanism and hence improving safety.
+Newer buses, registered after November 2018, have a protective casing for the handlebar mechanism, reducing the likelihood of injury while operating the mechanism, hence improving safety.

 For the new MAN A95 and MAN A22 Euro 6 buses procured under this contract, the USB Ports are located between and below seats, instead of the side panels of previous batches of MAN A95 buses.